bhtandev/flow-compose/README.md

 Universal compose `middleware` returning a fully valid middleware comprised of all those which are passed.

+As a composition utility, there are use cases beyond koa middleware [koajs/koa-compose](https://github.com/koajs/compose).

-This is a TypeScript port of koa-compose [koajs/koa-compose](https://github.com/koajs/compose) with just added optional previous middleware value passing similar to act as a 'pipe' because as a composition utility, there are use cases beyond koa middleware.
+This is a TypeScript port of koa-compose with added optional passing of previous middleware value into next()

 ## Installation